thrawn01/quartz-garden/content/posts/Exercising the Drill.md

 ---
  Leaders may imagine that by fostering an air of competition, where verbal belligerence must be tolerated to ensure the best, brightest and strongest rise to the occasion.
 They might imagine by doing so they ensure the firm can weather any storm.
 That those who survive are the few who have the fortitude and drive to take the belligerence dished out to them, that they are the few who can think on their feet and react in the worst of situations.

-Such a strategy **might** work well on a sales floor filled with Type-A personalities, all pushing an aggressive sales agenda, where competition is often healthy and encouraged.
+Such a strategy **might** work well on a sales floor filled with type-a personalities, where you may expect some belligerence and ridicule while dealing with particularly difficult customers.
+In such environments sales drills and competition is often healthy and encouraged.
 But this rarely ever has the desired outcome when applied to the engineering organization.
-Instead, the most likely out come is the creation of a toxic environment where innovation, ideas and objections to a wrongful course go unheeded by those who have earned the emotional scars required to survive in such a climate.
+Instead, the most likely out come is the encouragement of a toxic environment where innovation, ideas and objections to a wrongful course go unheeded by those who have earned the emotional scars required to survive in such a climate.
 ## The Drill
 For me, this topic is top of mind since discovering that a company, which I had previously held in high regard, a company of which a contemporary of mine works, a company that I once might have aspired to join, was instead fostering a toxic environment via public belligerence and verbal abuse from senior individuals interacting with individual contributors.